 The TRiO-Student Success Services (SSS) project at Peru State College is committed to increasing the retention and graduation rates of income eligible and first-generation college students and individuals with disabilities.
 By providing a supportive network of intensive individualized services, proactive peer leadership, and facilitative campus connections, the project helps bridge gaps in experience and bolsters academic success.
 Services include academic monitoring and support, individualized and professional tutoring, peer mentoring, career development activities, cultural enrichment activities, a Summer Bridge program for new members and Journey, a themed Learning Community in Morgan Hall.
 Staff members provide professional assistance for improving study skills, securing financial aid, understanding budgeting and economics, exploring career options, and preparing for employment and/or graduate school.
 Participants also enjoy opportunities for leadership and employment as peer mentors and tutors as well as the camaraderie of a supportive community of learners.
 Members of Student Success Services can sign up for regular one-on-one tutoring for any class.
-SSS also provides 24/7 professional tutoring services through Tutor.com.

 Application to participate in SSS is voluntary, and admittance is based on federal eligibility criteria and availability of openings.
-For more information, please inquire on the garden level of the CATS.
+For more information, please inquire in the garden level of the CATS.